ItayGrinberg93/Vehicle-Dynamics-Simulation/README.md

 ### pure_pursuit_control method

-The tracking algorithm finds the point on the path the vehicle needs to move to and sends a reference signal to the controller regarding how much steer change needs.
-The controller tries to move the vehicle in the right direction according to the some limitations as rate change and max value of the steer angle.
+The tracking algorithm determines where the vehicle needs to move and sends a reference signal to the controller that indicates how much steering change is required.
+The controller attempts to move the vehicle according to some limitations such as rate change and maximum steer angle.

 ### second_order_Control method

 This method is the controller.
-I decided on the bandwidth and the damping coefficient from the internet.
+The first value of the bandwidth and damping coefficient were chosen based on literature and some itrations.

 ### calc_target_index method
 Return the position of the nearest point found along the desired path.